martincf/westkirbyartscentre/_events/2018-12-14-Oisin-hassan.md

 permalink: /oisin-hassan-singer-songwriters-showcase
 ---

-Oisin Hassan & friends

-Join Oisín Hassan & friends for an evening of live...soulful music at his first ticketed event in the beautiful venue...The West Kirby Arts Centre with Support from Gareth Heesom and Ahmed Khwaja and a Pop Up stall from Sweet Pea & Little Wolf
+Join Oisín Hassan & friends for an evening of live...soulful music at his first ticketed event in the beautiful venue...The West Kirby Arts Centre with Support from Gareth Heesom and Ahmed Khwaja and a Pop Up stall from Sweet Pea & Little Wolf.

 Oisín is a Singer/Songwriter from Liverpool, with such a distinctive powerful voice.
 He has such a great ability at performing a whole range of styles of music with such a soulful twist.
 Oisín is greatly influenced by old music and grew up listening to Soul, Folk and Blues Music.